Sakhiur2022/meme-app/README.md

 # meme app
-This is an app that shows memes from reddit!!!
+This is an app that shows memes from reddit by refreshingc!!!

 ## Features
 - Show memes